ctron/kura-examples/camel/camel-example4/README.md

 as described in the link above (with `-v`) and use the absolute location of `target/load` as volume mapping (e.g. `/home/user/git/kura-examples/camel/camel-example-4/target/load`).

-Once Kura is started up, you can drop all required artifacts into this folder my executing:
+Once Kura is started up, you can drop all required artifacts into this folder by executing:

     mvn clean install -Plocal-test